Philadelphia Nursing Home Abuse Lawyer

 - Vitamin E Deficiency – Muscle weakness, vision problems, liver and kidney abnormalities

-Unemployment is affecting all sectors of the U.S. economy, and nursing home care is no exception.
-Because adequate staffing is vital to the protection of residents’ personal safety, under-staffing opens up opportunities for wandering and elopement, where residents leave the facility’s premises without proper supervision.
-If a resident is suffering from a cognitive impairment such as dementia, he or she is at high risk of being assaulted, hit by a car, or succumbing to hypothermia or hyperthermia after becoming lost.
-Even if a resident doesn’t physically leave the premises, under-staffing can still cause serious harm or even wrongful death.
-When a nursing home doesn’t employ enough staff members to look after the needs of every resident, it is only a matter of time before a resident suffers an accident that would have been preventable with adequate care.
+If a resident is suffering from a cognitive impairment such as dementia, he or she is at very high risk of being assaulted, mugged, hit by a car, or succumbing to hypothermia or hyperthermia after becoming lost.
+Even if a resident doesn’t leave the premises, lack of supervision can still result in serious harm or wrongful death.

 Nursing Home Malpractice Claims